Je marche seul: Live performances

 On 13 October 1985, Goldman performed the song as duet with Daniel Balavoine during the charity concert of the 'Chanteurs sans frontières' in La Courneuve to raise funds for Ethiopia.
 The song was later included in Goldman's best of Intégrale and Singulier.
 It was performed during the singer's tours, and thus is available in the original version on Un tour ensemble, and in a medley version on En public, Traces and Intégrale.

 On the television show Zénith, presented by Michel Denisot in December 1986, Goldman performed several of his songs in China.
 The shooting of "Je marche seul" took place in the Nankin avenue, in Shanghai, and shows the singer walking among thousands of Chinese.

 Cover versions

-The song was covered by Jean-Félix Lalanne in 1990, by Eric Landman in 2000 for his album Eric Landman chante Jean-Jacques Goldman, and by Le Collège de l'Esterel in 2002.
+The song has been covered numerous times, including by Jean-Félix Lalanne in 1990, Eric Landman in 2000 for his album Eric Landman chante Jean-Jacques Goldman, and Le Collège de l'Esterel in 2002.
 The most popular cover is that of Les Enfoirés, performed by Muriel Robin, Pierre Palmade, Gérard Jugnot, Axel Bauer, Zazie, Hélène Ségara and Natasha St-Pier, from the 2004 concert, available on the album 2004: Les Enfoirés dans l'espace.

-The song was also recorded in Dutch-language by Bart Herman, under the title "Ik loop alleen".
+The song was also recorded in Dutch by Bart Herman, under the title "Ik loop alleen".

 In 2012, Christophe Willem covered the song on the number one album Génération Goldman.